Medicare FAQs

 These plans do not include Medicare Part D.

 To find all Medicare plans available in your area, visit medicare.gov or call a local Medicare insurance broker.
-You also can ask relatives and friends about their Medicare plans, including how satisfied they are with with things like customer service and bill payment.
+You also can ask relatives and friends about their Medicare plans, including how satisfied they are with things like customer service and bill payment.

 Medicare created Special Election Periods (SEP) for specific situations that may allow you to change plans.
 Some of the most common situations that allow you to qualify for a SEP include: